 - Ask your doctor about immunization against the flu and pneumonia.

 Make Dietary Changes

-Cancer itself and some cancer treatments can reduce appetite.
+Cancer itself and some cancer treatments can reduce your appetite.
 It becomes important to make the most of the calories that are eaten.
-A registered dietitian can help manage challenges that may be found with leukemia and its treatments, and develop an effective meal plan.
+A registered dietitian can help manage challenges that may be found with cancer or cancer treatments, and develop an effective meal plan.